opencog/atomspace-cog/README.md

 ### The Production Backend
 This backend opens four sockets to the cogserver, and handles requests asynchronously.
+In other words, requests might be handled out-of-order.
 Be sure to pepper your code with `(barrier)` to flush the network buffers, else you might get unexpected behavior.
+The `(barrier)` ensures that all reads/writes before the barrier are completed, before any that come after are started.

 URL's
 -----